 Hatteras Island is comprised of seven, non-commercialized villages: Rodanthe, Waves and Salvo, also known as the "tri-villages"; followed by Avon, Buxton, Frisco and Hatteras Village.
 All of these villages host numerous vacation homes, from condos for two to larger OBX rentals offering ocean or sound views, and sometimes both.

-Beginning at Whalebone Junction in Nags Head, the Outer Banks National Scenic Byway, or NC HWY 12 South, offers travelers heading to Cape Hatteras miles of unsurpassed beauty and undeveloped landscape.
-Along this artery, the Atlantic Ocean flanks the road to the east while the Pamlico Sound nestles the road to the west.
-Miles of dune lines and sea oats, water views and endless skies break the strain of hectic traveling and allow guests the opportunity to relax, slow down, and immerse themselves in Outer Banks scenery.
+Beginning at Whalebone Junction in Nags Head, the Outer Banks National Scenic Byway, or HWY 12 South, offers travelers heading to Cape Hatteras miles of unsurpassed beauty and undeveloped landscape.
+Along this southern artery, the Atlantic Ocean flanks the road to the east while the Pamlico Sound nestles the road to the west.
+This drive is stunning year-round and really shows the natural beauty and landscape that the Outer Banks has to offer.

 Hatteras Island is a true vacationers dream, featuring gorgeous wide beaches, characteristic high dunes, sparkling blue waters, rich fishing opportunities and world-renowned kiteboarding and windsurfing spots.
 Visitors seek out the tranquility, unique culture, and wave-riding currents of Hatteras Island year-round.